fnproject/flow/CONTRIBUTING.md

-# Contributing to the Fn Flow Completer
+# Contributing to the Fn Flow Service

 We welcome all contributions!